ChimeHQ/ChimeKit/README.md

 ## Overview

 Chime's extensions are based on [ExtensionKit](https://developer.apple.com/documentation/extensionkit).
-They are written in Swift and SwiftUI, and use `async` extensively.
-ChimeKit also includes a system for integrating LSP servers with the extension API.
+They are written in Swift and SwiftUI.
+ChimeKit also includes a system for integrating (Language Server Protocol)[https://microsoft.github.io/language-server-protocol/] servers with the extension API.

 For the most part, ChimeKit abstracts away all of the ExtensionKit details.
 You program against the ChimeKit APIs, not the ExtensionKit primitives.
 However, ExtensionKit does impose some requirements related to security and distribution you must be aware of.